com-480-data-visualization/project-2023-ak_team/Milestone2.md

 We also want that when you click on a movie in the catalogue to display interesting informations about the movie like the Language, Runtime, Release Date, Writer, Director, IMDb Rating, Box Office, Rated, and Awards

 # Tools and Lecture
-- Creating a graph that links actors and directors:
+- Creating a graph that links actors and directors based on an adjacency matrix:

     Tools: D3.js, D3.forceSimulation (for creating a force-directed graph)